jonmikeli/azure-devops-commands/README.md

 ## How to use the scripts?
 ### Scripts
 The repository contains two scripts:
- - createTeamProject.sh, script launcher
+ - `createTeamProject.sh`, script launcher
- - commands.sh, contains the logic
+ - `commands.sh`, contains the logic

 ### How to...
 You only need to execute `createTeamProject.sh`.